julzaza/wildwitchherbs/_posts/2025-07-03-witchs-garden-plants-of-power.md

 All you need is life — a place to let roots dig in.

 In fact, [Witchy Plants to Grow Indoors](/witchy-plants-to-grow-indoors/) will show you how to turn even the smallest corner into a living altar.

 ---

-## Coming Soon: Seeds With a Story

-I’ll soon offer Balkan-grown *Artemisia annua* seeds — not mass-produced, not tampered.
-Just bitter, wild, strong medicine like grandmothers used to grow.
-If you're ready to plant your own story, you’ll want these.

----